-Dive Into Refactoring
+Dive Into REFACTORING

 Hi, my name is Alexander Shvets, I'm the creator of this website.
-After two years of work, I'm happy to present you my course on refactoring, which will make you a better programmer.
+After two years of work, I'm happy to present to you my course on refactoring, which will make you a better programmer.

 I have been programming since I was 13.
 Windows didn't even have a Start button back then.
-Since that time, I have worked at five companies, learned a half a dozen of programming languages and launched several successful projects.
+Since that time, I have worked at five companies, learned a half a dozen programming languages and launched several successful projects.

 - See the difference between beautiful and ugly code.